manicinc/magiclogger/docs/transports.md

 ## Overview

-MagicLogger's transport system is designed from the ground up to be **asynchronous by default**, providing high-performance logging with minimal impact on your application.
-Unlike Pino's worker thread approach, MagicLogger uses an efficient **ring buffer with microtask-based flushing**, achieving comparable performance with simpler architecture.
+MagicLogger's transport system is designed from the ground up to be **transport-optimized**, providing high-performance logging with minimal impact on your application.
+Following Pino's proven approach, MagicLogger uses **worker threads for I/O operations**, achieving true parallelism and non-blocking performance.

 ### Key Features

 - 🚀 **Async-First**: All transports operate asynchronously by default for maximum throughput
 - 🎯 **Zero Overhead**: Tree-shakeable design - only pay for what you use
-- 💪 **High Performance**: Ring buffer with batch processing matches Pino's performance
+- 💪 **High Performance**: Worker threads for I/O operations provide true parallelism
 - 🔄 **Backpressure Handling**: Explicit feedback when buffers are full
 - 📦 **Modular**: Each transport is independently importable for optimal bundle size
 - 🔌 **Extensible**: Simple interface for creating custom transports